mhmd97z/distributed-algorithms-assignments/README.md

 ### Gallager-Humblet-Spira (GHS) Minimum Spanning Tree Algorithm
  In this algorithm, nodes talk to each other to find a minimum spanning tree between themeselves.
 At the end, evey node should know its neighbor in the tree.
 This algorithm is explained in [^1] in detail.

+### Friend Suggestion
+ Suggesting some, for example 10, new friends to a person using Spark.
+These new friends have the most common friends with that person but are not his/her friends.
+The dataset consists of rows that show friends of an individual.

+### Page Rank
+ Ranking a set of pages that have links to each other.
+[This ranking method](https://en.wikipedia.org/wiki/PageRank) was used in Google in its early days of establishments.
+This method is implemented using Spark.

  [^1]: Lynch, N.A., 1996.
 Distributed algorithms.
 Elsevier.
  [^2]: Lamport, L., 2001.
 Paxos made simple.
 ACM Sigact News, 32(4), pp.18-25.